Amy Romer is a British documentary photographer, currently based in Vancouver, Canada.

 Romer graduated from Falmouth University's BA(Hons) Press & Editorial Photography, achieving a high First-class degree in 2015.

 In December 2016, Romer moved to Vancouver, BC with her partner for his work in marine science research.
-She is now finding inspiration for new stories in new places, whilst continuing to work remotely on her modern slavery project.
+She is now finding inspiration for new stories in new places, and is available for commissions.

 Romer's on-going work documenting modern slavery in the UK, entitled The Dark Figure* can be viewed in more detail at: www.thedarkfigure.co.uk.